v1Rtu3-h05t/Liverpool-Chronicles-EPL-25-26/README.md

 A living archive of Liverpool goals and match results.

 As a Liverpool ⚽ supporter and fan, I used my love for futbol to fuel my journey into programming.
-This archive is more than code—it's a digital shrine to the 2025/26 season, built to grow with every match.
+This archive is more than code, it's a digital shrine to the 2025/26 season, built to grow with every match.

 📦 Features
 - 🗂️ Player goal tracking with timestamps and opponents